ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa2/index.md

 to separately design individual components that make up a larger implementation.

+A warning: The time it took you to complete PA1 is probably **not** a good predictor of how long PA2 will take.
+This is more involved.
+Start early, start often.

 ## Pagination

 A common pattern in user interfaces is the _pagination_ of results – that is,